Using Stories to Inspire Service Projects

 What better way to bridge the gap between the realities of our children’s lives to the experiences of others than through storytelling?
 Everybody and everything has a story.
 Storytelling is an essential piece of what defines and binds us to our humanity.
 It draws on our connections between ourselves and those that might otherwise be felt or defined as OTHER.
 Stories hold power; they aid in the forging of our values and our dreams, as well as shaping our prejudices and our hatreds – all because they tap into our emotions.

 We can utilize great stories to connect with the world in a way that is different than our normal daily life, expose our children to new ideas, inspire community action through service projects, and more.
 Volunteering our time is a good way to connect with others, makes us feel good, and improves lives.
 It shows that kindness passed to others has a spiraling effect.
-Using great books to explore citizenship, poverty, pain, fear, community, love, heart-break, struggle, and hope can be the first step in raising conscientious children.
+Using great books focused on service to explore citizenship, poverty, pain, fear, community, love, heart-break, struggle, and hope can be the first step in raising conscientious children.

 This blog post is full of book recommendations!
 First up on the docket, check out If the World Were a Village: A Book About the World’s People to encourage children to look outside of their neighborhoods at the greater world and its diversity, and Because Amelia Smiled to see the way people across the globe are connected.